What is Data Integration?

 Streamline Enterprise Data Integration With Astera

-Astera is an end-to-end data integration platform powered by automation and AI.
+Astera is an end-to-end data integration solution powered by automation and AI.
 With Astera, you can:

 • Handle unstructured data formats seamlessly